-Redemption The 2015B Bonds are subject to optional redemption as provided herein.
-See "REDEMPTION PROVISIONS" herein for under the Resolution.
-The 2015B Bonds are not a general obligation or indebtedness of the State of Florida, and the full faith and credit of the State of Florida is not pledged to payment of the 2015B Bonds.
+Redemption The 2017A Bonds maturing on and after July 1, 2028 are subject to optional redemption as provided herein.

+Security The 2017A Bonds are payable from Net Revenues of the Turnpike System, a reserve account and certain other funds held under the Resolution.
+The 2017A Bonds are not a general obligation or indebtedness of the State of Florida, and the full faith and credit of the State of Florida is not pledged to payment of the 2017A Bonds.